-The Integrative Core Curriculum (ICC) is the common general education experience for all Ithaca College students beginning in Fall 2013.
+The Integrative Core Curriculum (ICC) is the common general education experience for all Ithaca College students.
 The Complementary Liberal Arts component (CLA) of the Integrative Core Curriculum provides an additional 12 credits of integrative liberal arts coursework.
 The philosophy behind the CLA is that students have a complementary area of focused study that is outside of their major and their ICC theme.
 The ultimate goal of the CLA is to further broaden the perspective and versatility of the students.

 The CLA is defined differently by each school; in the School of Humanities and Sciences, the H&S faculty have designed the CLA to be a focused academic exploration that prepares students to become informed citizens in the world – reflective practitioners who search for (and know how to search for) knowledge, who critically evaluate that knowledge, and who actively participate in society, putting their knowledge in service of the collective good.

 Students in H&S may fulfill this CLA in one of several different ways: